xanimo/HWI-dogecoin/docs/examples/walkthrough/walkthrough.rst

-Walkthrough: Using a Hardware Wallet with Bitcoin Core Wallet
+Walkthrough: Using a Hardware Wallet with Dogecoin Core Wallet
 ******************************************************************

-Summary: On this page we describe step-by-step and show in screenshots how to use a hardware wallet and HWI together with a Bitcoin Core Wallet.
+Summary: On this page we describe step-by-step and show in screenshots how to use a hardware wallet and HWI together with a Dogecoin Core Wallet.
 As hardware wallet example we have used a Trezor.

-Create a watch-only Bitcoin Core wallet for Trezor
+Create a watch-only Dogecoin Core wallet for Trezor
 ==================================================

-Create your watch-only Bitcoin Core Wallet as described in `Using Bitcoin Core with Hardware Wallets <../bitcoin-core-usage.rst>`_.
+Create your watch-only Dogecoin Core Wallet as described in `Using Dogecoin Core with Hardware Wallets <../dogecoin-core-usage.rst>`_.
 You find all the details well described in this link.
-But in summary, one opens a terminal and runs ``bitcoind``.
+But in summary, one opens a terminal and runs ``dogecoind``.
 E.g.

 ::

-  bitcoind -testnet  -datadir=$HOME/.bitcoin-testnet
+  dogecoind -testnet  -datadir=$HOME/.dogecoin-testnet

-for a testnet ``bitcoind`` daemon, or
+for a testnet ``dogecoind`` daemon, or

 ::

-  bitcoind
+  dogecoind

-for a mainnet, i.e. regular, ``bitcoind`` daemon.
+for a mainnet, i.e. regular, ``dogecoind`` daemon.

 Then in another terminal run commands similar to these, adapted to your environment: